Developmental Education

 Topics include expressions, equations and applications involving linear, absolute value, radical, quadratic, rational and radical functions; graphs of absolute value, radical, quadratic, exponential and logarithmic functions; functions and their inverses; and introduction to exponential and logarithmic functions.

-Prerequisites: Grade of C or better in MATH F055, MATH F062 or MATH F068, or appropriate placement test scores; prerequisite courses and/or placement exams must be taken within one calendar year prior to commencement of the course.
+Prerequisites: Grade of B or better in MATH F068, or appropriate placement test scores; prerequisite courses and/or placement exams must be taken within one calendar year prior to commencement of the course.

 Special Notes: To matriculate to MATH F151X from MATH F105, students must earn a grade of B or higher.